I am a Mdewakanton Dakota rights activist with several

 Mille Lacs Band of Ojibwe, together

-with the white European ( French) "settlers", to drive the Dakota from their sacred homeland on
+with the white European ( French) "settlers"/invaders, to violently "drive" the Mdewakanton Dakota from their sacred homeland on

 the